Edible Thanksgiving Turkey Craft with Voortman Bakery

 5 – Enjoy your edible Thanksgiving Turkey Craft, as well as some Voortman Bakery Wafers while you’re putting it together!

 I love Voortman Bakery wafers and was really excited to try out the Chocolate Mint variety, not to mention use them in our Edible Thanksgiving Turkey Craft!
-I love them not only because they are yummy, but because they are baked with real pumpkin!
+I love them not only because they are yummy, but because they are baked with real cocoa!
 At Voortman Bakery, they believe in real ingredients.
 Simple, real ingredients are what make their cookies so remarkably delicious.
 Their wafers and cookies have no artificial colors or flavors AND no high-fructose corn syrup.

 At Voortman Bakery, they believe in the art of baking.
 Plus, their bakers love to bake!
 From creating new and exciting flavor combinations to constantly reviewing their recipes, their bakers are real cookie connoisseurs!
 They believe that cookies should taste delicious.
 I love that Voortman Bakery is committed to giving uncompromising quality, flavor, and simply better cookies to their customers.
 At Voortman Bakery, they believe that REAL bakes better.